algorandfoundation/algokit-utils-ts/docs/capabilities/transaction-composer.md

   })
 ```

-Assuming the app account is not covering any of the fees, if `my_method` in the above example sends 2 inner transactions, then the fee calculated for the parent transaction will be 3000 µALGO when the transaction is sent to the network.
+Assuming the app account is not covering any of the inner transaction fees, if `my_method` in the above example sends 2 inner transactions, then the fee calculated for the parent transaction will be 3000 µALGO when the transaction is sent to the network.

 The above example also has a `maxFee` of 5000 µALGO specified.
 An exception will be thrown if the transaction fee execeeds that value, which allows you to set fee limits.
-This field is required when enabling `coverAppCallInnerTransactionFees`.
+The `maxFee` field is required when enabling `coverAppCallInnerTransactionFees`.

 Because `maxFee` is required and an `algosdk.Transaction` does not hold any max fee information, you cannot use the generic `addTransaction()` method on the composer with `coverAppCallInnerTransactionFees` enabled.
 Instead use the below, which provides a better overall experience: